 Andrew Carle, President has been recognized as one of the leading figures in the senior living industry.
 An award winning professor, he currently serves as Adjunct Faculty at Georgetown University, where he developed and serves as lead instructor for the nation's only graduate Concentration in Senior Living Administration.
 Prior to Georgetown, he served as Executive-in-Residence and Founding Director of the Program in Senior Housing Administration at George Mason University - establishing the first undergraduate curricula for the field.

-Mr. Carle brings more than 30 years executive level experience to the industry, including serving as COO with operational oversight of nearly 100 assisted communities for a national Top-10 assisted living provider, as well a founding executive for an additional Top-10 provider, for whom he developed both first generation operating systems and first-in-industry ancillary service programs.
-Prior to senior housing Mr. Carle served as a hospital CEO, COO, and Director of Strategic Planning and Marketing for vertically-integrated healthcare systems.
+Mr. Carle brings more than 30 years executive level experience to the industry, including serving as COO with operational oversight of nearly 100 communities for a national Top-10 senior living provider, as well a founding executive for an additional Top-10 provider, for whom he developed both first generation operating systems and first-in-industry ancillary service programs.
+Prior to senior living Mr. Carle served as a hospital CEO, COO, and Director of Strategic Planning and Marketing for vertically-integrated healthcare systems.

 Through his work, Mr. Carle has received national and international recognition for defining a new category of senior housing – University Based Retirement Communities (UBRC’s)™, as well as a definition and categories for “Nana” Technology™ (technologies for older adults).
 As part of his work in technology, he co-developed the first GPS shoe for individuals with Alzheimer's at risk of wandering.
 In 2012 the shoes were recognized in an exhibition of the "100 Most Important Inventions in History" by the National Museum of Science and Technology in Stockholm, Sweden.